bobbingwide/oik-batch/readme.txt

 1. oik-batch in action performing createapi2.php

 == Upgrade Notice ==
+= 1.0.0 =
+Upgrade to support maintenance of Git based plugins from the WordPress dashboard.

 = 0.9.3 =
 Required for in situ PHPUnit tests running under WordPress Multisite